freemocap/freemocap_foundation/docs/funding/proposals/2024-06-03-aws-imagine/2024-06-03-aws-imagine-proposal-proper copy.md

 Technical skills needed:

 - Managing user data and user profiles in a scalable and secure way.
 This will allow us to provide users with a consistent experience interacting with the AI Mentor across multiple platforms
+-
 - Training and fine-tuning of LLM based on dynamically growing data lake and input from the domain experts that are part of the core development team.

 - Generation and storage of extracted structured data in secure data warehouse, where it will be used to provide individually curated AI mentorship for users across various platforms and extended time periods.
 This implementation will require careful management and curation of individual data high quality user experience while also allowing users to maintain ownership and control of how their personal use data is used to for the fine-tuning of the community-wide LLM.

 - Hosting and management of LLM services in a secure and scalable way, so that we may utilize the fine-tuned LLM from various platforms.
 These will include the existing Discord server, an AI assistant on the FreeMoCap website, and an AI mentorship and troubleshooting system within the FreeMoCap application.

 The technical aspects for each of these integrations are diverse and require a breadth of unique expertise and time from FreeMocap's technical team.
-These technical skills exist in-house, as Endurance Idehen (FreeMoCap CTO) and his team have implemented similar systems in a varity of contexts.
+These technical skills exist in-house, as Endurance Idehen (FreeMoCap CTO) and his team have implemented similar systems at enterprise scale.
 The resources provided by this proposal will allow us to contract the skilled labor needed for the actual implementation, as well as the training needed to allow to the core development team to sustainably support these capacities going forward.